In Myanmar coup, Suu Kyi’s ouster heralds return to military rule

 Return to the dark days

-Residents in Naypyidaw awoke on Monday to a communications blackout, with phone calls failing to connect and applications that use mobile Internet down.
+Residents in Naypyidaw awoke Monday to a communications blackout, with phone calls failing to connect and applications that use mobile Internet down.
 State-run Myanmar Radio and Television said in a Facebook post that it was unable to broadcast “due to communication problems.”
 Websites were also down; the Internet monitoring service Netblocks said national connectivity had fallen to 75 percent of normal levels.
-Families of elected NLD lawmakers were unable to contact them, and speculated about their whereabouts and conditions.
+Elected NLD lawmakers were barricaded in their guesthouses, guarded by soldiers.

 When communications were restored seven hours later, photos and videos showed soldiers in camouflage fatigues and armed with automatic weapons standing in the roads, turning back cars.
 Some of the enormous highways that run through the purpose-built capital were blocked by military trucks and barbed-wire barricades.

-In Yangon, the largest city, efforts to carry on with life as normal were thwarted by a sense of panic and fear.
+In Yangon, the largest city, a sense of panic appeared to set in.

 Residents rushed to buy groceries.
 Hundreds headed to banks to withdraw cash, reminiscent of the junta era when people would stuff wads of cash in pillowcases or under floorboards.
 Others removed the ubiquitous red-and-yellow flags of the NLD, which reappeared in recent years after decades as a banned symbol of resistance.
-Small caravans of military supporters roamed the streets, cheering, some armed with knives.
+Military supporters roamed the streets, cheering, some armed with knives.

 A 23-year-old who works for a shipping company, and who declined to give his name for safety fears, said he was disgusted by the military.